DataDog/integrations-core/tenable/README.md

 ### Logs

-The agent tails the nessus `webserver` and `backend` logs to collect data on nessus scans
+The agent tails the Tenable nessus `webserver` and `backend` logs to collect data on nessus scans

 ### Metrics

-Nessus does not include any metrics.
+This integration does not include any metrics.

 ### Events

-Nessus does not include any events.
+This integration does not include any events.

 ## Troubleshooting